Simon Fraser (explorer): Delays and the founding of Fort George (Prince George)

 Fraser had found out from the Indigenous people that the Fraser River, the route by which Mackenzie had ascended the West Road River, could be reached by descending the Stuart River, which drained Stuart Lake, and then descending the Nechako River to its confluence with the Fraser.
 It had been Fraser's plan to navigate the length of the river which now bears his name.
-Fraser and others believed that this was, in fact, the Columbia River, the mouth of which had been explored in 1792 by Robert Gray.
+Fraser and others believed that it was, in fact, the Columbia River, the mouth of which had been explored in 1792 by Robert Gray.

-Unfortunately, Fraser's plan to begin the journey in 1806 had to be abandoned due to a lack of men and supplies as well as the occurrence of local famine.
-Fraser would not be resupplied until the autumn of 1807, meaning that his journey could not be undertaken until the following spring.
+Unfortunately, Fraser's plan to begin the journey in 1806 had to be abandoned because of a lack of men and supplies, as well as the occurrence of local famine.
+Fraser would not be resupplied until the autumn of 1807 and so his journey could not be undertaken until the following spring.
 In the interval, Fraser contented himself with a journey to the confluence of the Nechako and Fraser Rivers.
 There he established a new post named Fort George (now known as Prince George), which would become the starting point for his trip downstream.